delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ```

 If we assign to an index beyond the current length, **the array will be
-extended** until including that index.
+extended** until that index is included.

 #### Making a distinction between objects and arrays